Davaff/OpenNotebooks/README.md

 # ProNotebooks

-ProNotebopoks is an open source note taking app for iOS devices.
+ProNotebooks is an open source note taking app for iOS devices.

 ## App Store description.